KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 std::size_t index = row * constants.nb_cells_per_axis + column;
 ```

-Then we make sure that index is inside the board and the clicked cell is empty.
-If so, we set the board as the current `player_turn_`.
-If it’s X, we call `create_x` else we call `create_o` for that specific cell.
+Ensure that `index` is inside the board and the clicked cell is empty.

+If so, set the board as the current `player_turn_`.
+If this value is `X`, call `create_x` for that cell.
+Otherwise, call `create_o`.

 Then change the turn to the other player.

 ```
     //!
 Cell is available ?